SitecorePowerShell/Book/workflows.md

 5. Edit the script to perform the appropriate actions.
 The script can run in the background and show dialogs.
 6. Change the icon of the item to match the script purpose.

-See how Adam integrated [Workflow actions][2] if you are really curious to know more.
+See how Adam integrated [workflow actions][2] if you are really curious to know more.

 ### References